vlad-pro/WebBitcoinEscrow/README.md

 Alice generates a escrow with her details eg BTC Wallet.
 Sends a link that was generated to Bob.
 Bob uses the onetime secret based URL to generate another secret based URL to release the trade once he sees the money on his bank statement.
 Its not possible to generate the secrets again!

-There is a fee is 5% of the transaction value but this can be changed in the admin panel.
+There is a fee of 5% of the transaction value but this can be changed in the admin panel.
 If there is a conflict the user can escalate the escrow and the admin can resolve this in the panel.